wes-brook/NetViz/README.md

 ### Demo

-A live demo can be found at [your demo link](https://your-website.com).
+Try the live demo [here](https://wes-brook.github.io/Dynamic-Network-Simulator/)!

 ## Features
 - **Real-time Network Visualization**: Watch how routers adapt to changes in the network, such as node and link failures.